-4.4 Distribution of Asymmetry Values
+4.4 Distribution of asymmetry values

 Figure 7 shows the distribution of the asymmetry in water discharge partitioning.
 For each experiment, the distributions of the two net-depositional phases are plotted separately from the distribution of the bypass phase.
 For all experiments except experiment 2, we find that the distributions shift towards greater values of asymmetry under bypass conditions, with a clear preference for the left branch over the right branch.
-Experiments 1 and 2 have the lowest overall degree of asymmetry, but nevertheless exhibit small shifts between the distributions of the depositional and bypass phases.
+Experiments 1 and 2 have the lowest overall degree of asymmetry but nevertheless exhibit small shifts between the distributions of the depositional and bypass phases.
 The distribution for experiment 3 exhibits a persistent bias towards the left side.
 With bypass, this bias is even stronger.
 For depositional conditions, experiment 4 has a broad distribution of asymmetry values.
-In contrast, under bypass conditions, there is a relatively narrow double peak at very high asymmetry values favoring the left branch, and a very broad peak slightly favoring the right branch.
-During the bypass phase, extreme negative asymmetry values (i.e. favoring the river right branch) have diminished frequency relative to the depositional phase.
-Like experiment 4, the histogram of experiment 5 exhibits a shift towards high asymmetry values favoring river left between the depositional and bypass phases, but also shows a slight increase in the frequency of highly negative asymmetry favoring river right, whereas this part of the distribution was suppressed in experiment 4.
-The largest peak in the

-30 distribution coincides with the complete abandonment of the right branch.
+In contrast, under bypass conditions, there is a relatively narrow double peak at very high asymmetry values favoring the left branch and a very broad peak slightly favoring the right branch.
+During the bypass phase, extreme negative asymmetry values (i.e., favoring the riverright branch) have diminished frequency relative to the depositional phases.
+Like experiment 4, the histogram of experiment 5 exhibits a shift towards high asymmetry values favoring the river-left side between the depositional and bypass phases but also shows a slight increase in the frequency of highly negative asymmetry favoring the river-right side, whereas this part of the distribution was suppressed in experiment 4.
+The largest peak in the distribution coincides with the complete abandonment of the right branch.